 Horror stories of trains behind schedule by more than 24h abound.
 The fact is that cross-country trains such as Erzurum or Tatvan to Istanbul can be very late in winter when the trains are held back by snow and mudslides.
 This happens once or twice a year.
 In summer time, a delay by more than a couple of hours would be very rare.

 One can travel all year around in Turkey.
-Turkey has a so-called continental weather either very hot or very cold but sunny most of the time.
-Snow and sub-zero temperature are encountered on the network from mid December to mid March.
+Most of inland Turkey has a so-called continental weather either very hot or very cold but sunny most of the time.
+Snow and sub-zero temperature are encountered on most of the network from mid December to mid March.
 But even in winter, the sky remains clear, fog is rare and some of the best pictures have been taken at that time.
 The temperature in summer is quite high and the light is very strong.
-Either summer or winter, poor photographers like myself will end up with over contrasted pictures and part of the subject in darkness.

 In theory, a photo permit is required.
 But this permit is almost impossible to get.
 In addition, being issued by TCDD Ankara headquarters, it might not be recognized in all locations!